ttyngai/ambassadorparrot/README.md

 - Deleting all favorites can be achived by pressing `Delete ★` and `Confirm` like above.
 This will remove all favorites from database as well as main page.
 When navigating back to main page, all conversation except favorites will still persist

+- Interuption: When speech is done half way, and when user leaves the speech, the speech object will vanish and be removed from state and not added into database

 **Future improvements:**

 - Add text input functionalities